Investors cling to hope as Omicron variant spreads, shares rebound

 German inflation is set to surpass the 5% threshold in November for the first time in nearly three decades, regional data from several states suggested on Monday.

-Agnes Belaisch, chief strategist Europe at Barings Investment Institute, said that as Fed hikes get priced out and the dollar weakens, currencies such as the euro and yen should benefit.

-"Safe assets will keep a bid and duration will be a good place to position again," she said.
-"Careful investors would want to take some profit in equities after a good run - the reopening trade will come back later, hopefully with revenge."

-(Additional reporting by Wayne Cole in Sydney; graphics by Danilo Masoni and Sujata Rao; Editing by Alex Richardson, Peter Graff and Susan Fenton)
+(Additional reporting by Wayne Cole in Sydney; graphics by Danilo Masoni and Sujata Rao; Editing by Angus MacSwan)

 (Only the headline and picture of this report may have been reworked by the Business Standard staff; the rest of the content is auto-generated from a syndicated feed.)